ForgeRock/Secret-Double-Passwordless-Desktop-MFA/SCB/README.md

     <img src=".//media/image29.png" style="width:3.51647in;height:2.64583in" />

-When you quit the wizard, the MSIUpdater application will auto launch, allowing you to configure the **Octopus Authentication for Windows.msi** with the corporate Octopus Active Directory Authentication Sign-On details.
+When you quit the wizard, the MSIUpdater application will automatically launch, allowing you to configure the **Octopus Authentication for Windows.msi** with the corporate Octopus Active Directory Authentication Sign-On details.
 For more information, refer to Configuring the MSIUpdater Application (below).

 Configuring the MSIUpdater Application
 --------------------------------------

-The MSIUpdater, which launches automatically after you quit the MSIUpdater installer, updates the Octopus Authentication for Windows (64-bit or 32-bit) MSI file with the corporate Octopus Active Directory Authentication Sign-On details.
+The MSIUpdater, which launches automatically after you quit the MSIUpdater installer, updates the Octopus Authentication for Windows
+(64-bit or 32-bit) MSI file with the corporate Octopus Active Directory Authentication Sign-On details.

 Before you begin working with the MSIUpdater, verify that you have access to the following elements.
 They can be copied or downloaded from the **Sign On** tab of the Active Directory Authentication service that you created in the Octopus Management Console.